data-fair/data-fair/README.md

 *WARNING : This repo is a work in progress, it is not ready yet for the general public.*

-## Indexing in ElasticSearch

-Configure your host to run an Elasticsearch instance:

-    sudo sysctl -w vm.max_map_count=262144

 ## Development environment

 This project uses the following stack : Mongo, ElasticSearch, NodeJS, Express, VueJS, and Docker.
 The primary language used is javascript with the ES7 syntax.